embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 the correct toolchain, compiler flags (like MCU, clock speed), upload tool and bootloader info are applied automatically.

 ## Arduino core
-While we’re here, take a look at: `.arduino15/packages/arduino/hardware/renesas_uno/1.4.1/cores`.
+While we’re here, take a look at the package used in your build: `.arduino15/packages/arduino/hardware/renesas_uno/1.4.1/cores`
-This folder contains Arduino core, the implementation of familiar functions like digital I/O, analog reads/writes, timers, interrupts, and more.
-And most importantly, it contains `main.cpp` file.
+(check your build log to find your exact path — it may differ depending on your hardware or version).
+This directory contains **Arduino Core**, the essential components of your Arduino program.

+{{< admonition type=info >}}
+**Arduino Core** is the implementation of the Arduino API for a specific chip family.
+Each chip family has its own core.
+{{< /admonition >}}

-In your sketch, you only write `setup()` and `loop()` implementations.
-Who calls them and in what context?
-Open `main.cpp` and see yourself.
+You may have noticed that in your sketch you only implement the `setup()` and `loop()` functions.
+But who calls them, and in what context?
-There is a lot of logic the Arduino core has already added for you.
+Open `main.cpp` and see for yourself - there’s a lot of logic the Arduino Core already provides for you.

-Once you’ve explored that, let’s return to the **Build Output** and see what comes next.
+Once you’ve explored that, let's go back to the Build Output and see what happens next.

 ## Creating the build directory
 When you compile a sketch, the Arduino IDE doesn’t build it directly in your project folder.